GoogleCloudPlatform/puppet-google/README.md

 parameters, usage and examples please visit its respective Puppet module project page.

+### Google Cloud BigQuery
+Detailed information can be found at the [google-gbigquery][] project home page.
+The list below is a summary of the supported types by the module:

+- `gbigquery_dataset`
+  Datasets allow you to organize and control access to your tables.

 ### Google Compute Engine
 Detailed information can be found at the